Graduate Study: Frameworks and Skills for Your Next Step

-Fellows engage in full-time academic study across a number of disciplines.
-Peaceworkers have the flexibility to choose from a number of disciplines and programs, allowing them to explore their own academic and professional interests and develop their own approaches to the challenges of social change and development.
-Applications to the humanities, sciences, technical disciplines and professional schools are equally encouraged.
+Peaceworkers have the flexibility to choose from a number of full-time graduate programs, allowing them to explore their own academic and professional interests and develop their own approaches to the challenges of social change and development.
+Applications to the arts and humanities, sciences, technical disciplines and professional schools are equally encouraged.

 Each Peaceworker will be placed in a part-time (20 hrs./wk.) community service position focused as closely as possible on the area of social concern to which they are drawn.
 Peaceworker community service placements are diverse, ranging from positions engaged in direct service delivery to others serving indirectly through program design, management, research or evaluation.

 We partner with organizations small and large focused upon meeting diverse needs including: literacy and education, youth services, public health, homelessness and poverty, inter-cultural/international services, and community development.
 Peaceworkers work in these placements serves not only the Greater Baltimore community but also constitutes an opportunity for experiential learning, allowing Fellows to develop practical and professional skills and gain first hand knowledge of the complex social problems confronting the United States and its cities today.

 The program includes a number of structured opportunities designed to enable Peaceworkers intellectually and personally to integrate the practical, theoretical and moral dimensions of their experience.
 Peaceworkers begin the program their first summer by enrolling together in a graduate seminar “Foundations in Ethics and Social Change” that introduces theories and methods of ethics, social change leadership, and urban studies.